LiamJCates/Programming-Notes/C++/Syntax/Functions.md

 The compiler reads files from top to bottom, so the function’s declaration must appear before its point of first use.

+Because C++ does not provide every function that you will ever need and designers cannot possibly know a user’s specific needs, you must learn to write your own functions.

+User-defined functions in C++ are classified into two categories:
+Value-returning functions — functions that have a return type.
+These functions return a value of a specific data type Void functions — functions that do not have a return type.
+These functions do not use a return statement to return a value

 ## Defining Functions
 Functions enable you to divide the content of your application into functional units that can be invoked in a sequence of your choosing.